-While you can never completely close the cuticle back to where it was, use of the correct products and daily shampooing and conditioning, as well as deep-conditioning masks, can do a pretty good job of it.
-Pre-shampoo conditioning treatments can be especially helpful in restoring elasticity and shine and reducing breakage.
+While you can never completely close the cuticle again, daily shampooing and conditioning, as well as deep-conditioning masks, can do a good job of smoothing and sealing it.
+Pre-shampoo conditioning treatments, such as our Elasticizer, can be especially helpful in restoring stretchability and shine, therefore reducing breakage.

-- Apply a pre-shampoo conditioning treatment to your hair at least once a week
+Apply a pre-shampoo conditioning treatment, such as our Elasticizer, to your hair at least once a week.

-- Try not to wrap hair ties too tightly around your hair.
-This can cut into the hair shaft and cause breakage.
+Try not to wrap hair ties too tightly around your hair.
+These can cut into the hair shaft and cause breakage.

-- Protect your hair from the sun in the summer, using a UV spray such as our Sun Shield.
+Protect your hair from the sun in the summer, using a UV spray such as our Sun Shield.

-Trim split ends — if you leave them they can break further up your hair shaft and cause your hair to break off.
+Trim split ends — if you leave them, they can extend further up your hair shaft and cause your hair to break off.

 There is a lot you can do at home to help your hair become stronger and more elastic.
 Or if you prefer to seek help from the professionals, our Clinics in London and New York specialise in hair and scalp treatments, and will be happy to welcome you.